Popcore/verisart/README.md

 }
 ```

-Please note the user of the `X-User-Email` header, which is required for authenticating the user.
-Not including the header will prodice an error.

-3 - We can see ou users' certificates with
+3 - We can see our users' certificates with
 ```
 curl http://0.0.0.0:9091/users/<the-user-email-address>/certificates
 ```
 where `<the-user-email-address>` should be replaced by either `user1@email.com` or `user2@email.com`,

 4 - A certificate transaction from Joe to Mary can be created with
 ```
 curl -X POST -d '{"email": "user2@email.com"}' http://0.0.0.0:9091/certificates/<certificate-id>/transfers
 ```

-Where the `<certificate-id>` should be replaced with one of the certificate Ids that we saw in step 2.
+where the `<certificate-id>` should be replaced with one of the certificate Ids that we saw in step 2.

 5 - And finally to complete the transaction
 ```